Quantum relative entropy: general convergence criterion and preservation of convergence under completely positive linear maps: Preliminaries

 where $\mathrm{\Phi}_n^*$ is the dual operation to the operation $\mathrm{\Phi}_n$ defined in (\ref{dual-r}) and $\,w\shs\textup{-}\!\lim$ denotes the limit w.r.t. the weak operator topology.\footnote{The weak operator topology is essential here.
 There is another type of convergence, called strong$*$ convergence in \cite{SSC}, which is characterised by validity of limit relation (\ref{s-c-def+}) in the strong operator topology.
 The strong$*$ convergence of quantum channels is the weakest convergence with respect to which the unitary dilation is selective continuous \cite[Theorem 1]{SSC}.}

-The strong convergence of infinite-dimensional quantum channels and operations has an obvious advantage over the uniform convergence described in \cite{AQC,Wilde+,W-EBN}.
+The strong convergence of infinite-dimensional quantum channels and operations has the obvious advantages over the uniform convergence described in \cite{AQC,W-EBN}.
 The characterisations of the strong convergence of quantum channels presented in \cite{CSR} can be generalized (with necessary modifications) to the case of operations by using the following

 \begin{lemma} \emph{A sequence $\{\Phi_n\}$ of quantum operations from $\T(\H_A)$ to $\T(\H_B)$ strongly converges to a quantum operation $\Phi_0$ if and only if there is a system $C$ and a sequence $\{\widetilde{\Phi}_n\}$ of quantum channels from $\T(\H_A)$ to $\T(\H_B\oplus\H_C)$ strongly converging to a quantum channel $\widetilde{\Phi}_0$ such that